Trade Petition May Impact Solar Industry Players In A Material Way

 While JinkoSolar and Canadian Solar may take some initial hit due to sentiment issues, they are likely to do well regardless of the tariff regime.

-While utility segment will be hard hit, we expect that companies such as First Solar will likely allocate capacity first to utility projects before allocating to the residential market.
+While the utility segment will be hard hit, we expect that companies such as First Solar will likely allocate capacity first to utility projects before allocating to the residential market.
 Consequently, the biggest loser, unfortunately, is likely to be residential solar.
-The hardest hit players in this segment are likely to be SunRun and Vivint Solar although EnPhase and SolarEdge will take smaller hits.
-We can expect residential solar industry to fight this petition aggressively.
+The hardest hit players in this segment are likely to be Sunrun and Vivint Solar although Enphase and SolarEdge will take smaller hits.
+We can expect the residential solar industry to fight this petition aggressively.

 Before it is here, it is on the Renewable Energy Insights subscriber platform.
 For timely and in-depth research and analysis of solar, wind, and battery industry stocks and developing news, please consider subscribing to our Renewable Energy Insights platform.